tarantool/crud/README.md

 On success, all returned values are preserved in `result.returns`.
 CRUD does not treat the second returned value as an error. `nil` values, including trailing ones, are represented by `box.NULL`; `false` is preserved.
-Each result is a MessagePack snapshot, so later calls cannot change its tables.
+Each result captures the returned values, so later calls cannot change its tables.

 The batch method accepts the same call descriptions: